Writing about Writing: Criticism and responses

 He concludes by writing "I am grateful not only for the opportunity to respond, but to have something to respond to.
 And I wonder how differently our students might understand writing if they had similar opportunities."

-A response to Downs' response to Miles et al. by Slomp and Sargent doesn't reject Downs and Wardle's ideas in the same way Miles et al. does, but calls for more research on the WAW method.
+A response to Downs' response to Miles et al. by Slomp and Sargent does not reject Downs and Wardle's ideas in the same way Miles et al. does, but calls for more research on the WAW method.
 The authors also argue that Downs and Wardle fail to position themselves into an ongoing conversation in the same way they advocate for in WAW.
 Slomp and Sargent say that Downs and Wardle paint themselves to be "lone pioneers" in this venture, but in the 1990s Wendy Bishop supported the use of writing as the main subject in the writing classroom.
 They also reference Peter Elbow as being someone who touched on similar ideas to WAW long before Downs and Wardle published "Teaching about Writing, Righting Misconceptions."

-Shannon Carter, while a proponent of WAW, describes how it isn't always accessible to other instructors or policy makers.
+Shannon Carter, while a proponent of WAW, describes how it is not always accessible to other instructors or policy makers.
 She describes how WAW can be "off-putting" to others, and the scholarship on the subject cannot be relied on in making changes to composition curriculum.
-She explains that while WAW can be effective for some, it is simply one way to approach teaching composition and won't work with everyone's teaching style.
+She explains that while WAW can be effective for some, it is simply one way to approach teaching composition and will not work with everyone's teaching style.

 As previously mentioned, many believe that because the readings are written by professionals for professionals, undergraduates will not be able to easily understand the concepts, which will negatively affect engagement with the course.
 Some even question Downs and Wardle's motives, and see WAW as a ploy in "recruiting" more students to become majors in the field.